 “Pronouns are one class of words that can perform deictic functions.
 For example, in political discourse the first person plural (we, us, our) can be used to induce interpreters to conceptualize group identity, coalitions, parties, and the like, either as insiders or outsiders” (p.56).

-Moreover, the first pronoun singularity and plurality are associated with individualism and collectivism.
+Moreover, the first pronoun singularity and plurality are associated with individualism and collectivism, respectively.
 Kashima and Kashima (2003) supported the claim that overall pronoun use is correlated with individualism.
 The use of the first pronoun singular “I” indicates independent or individual self while the plural “we” indicates collective or interdependent self (Uz, 2014).

 Given the significance of studying tense and first person pronouns in Convention speeches, we propose the research questions as below: